Sunset at Haleakala better than sunrise

 We did the Road to Hana drive the day before and came back late at night.
 We were so glad we did not book the sunrise reservations and were able to sleep in till 10 AM!

-We decided to make a day trip out of upcountry Maui and started from our resort in Kannapali in West Maui around 11 AM.
+We decided to make a day trip out of upcountry Maui and started from our resort in Kaanapali in West Maui around 11 AM.

 Drive to Haleakala Summit